samboy/ChessVariantResearch/Schoolbook/Zillions/README.txt

 which are either public domain or released under a liberal license (see the file copying.txt for details).

-There are three .zrf files here:
+There are four .zrf files here:

+* Schoolbook2.zrf, which implements the rules for version 2.0 of Schoolbook, where the king always moves three squares when castling.

 * Schoolbook-a.zrf, which uses Mats Winther's tweaks to make Zillions play a better game.
 A few variants with different pawn moves (including Mats' Scorpions) are included in the .zrf file.
+  This has not been updated for Schoolbook 2.0; if one wishes a strong engine, use Fairy Stockfish along with a Capablanca NNUE file.

 * Schoolbook-b.zrf, which is a "stock" set of rules for Zillions.
   This file makes the standard mistakes Zillions makes: Developing knights and archbishops before pawns, moving the queen too early, etc.  The advantage of this .zrf file is that it offers a number of interesting variants not offered in the Schoolbook-a.zrf file.
+  This uses the version 1 rules of Schoolbook.

 * Schoolbook-compat.zrf.
 This is a "compatibility" .zrf file, which is compatible with saved games created by early versions of the Schoolbook .zrf.
 Only use this if you have an old saved game you want to replay.
+This uses the version 1 rules of Schoolbook.

 There is also a good deal of documentation here, including 20 different mating problems and some opening analysis.